 The OEM integrator has to be aware not to provide information to the end user regarding how to install or remove this RF module in the user's manual of the end product which integrates this module.
 The end user manual shall include all required regulatory information/warning as show in this manual.

-Industry Canada statement:
+Industry Canada Statement

 This device complies with RSS-210 of the Industry Canada Rules.
-Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
+Operation is subject to the following two conditions:

+- 1) this device may not cause interference and - 2) this device must accept any interference, including interference that may cause undesired operation of the device